Murdalay/bem-core/common.docs/reference/reference.en.md

 ![mode-tag](https://raw.github.com/bem/bemhtml/master/common.docs/reference/reference_mode_tag.png)

 ***
-**NB** If the value of `tag` was set to an empty string, then for the given entity the step of HTML-element generation (tag and attributes generation) will be skipped, but the element's content will be processed in a standard way.
+**NB** If the value of `tag` is set to an empty string, then for the given entity the step of HTML-element generation (tag and attributes generation) will be skipped, but the element's content will be processed in a standard way.
 ***

 Template's definition in the mode `tag` (sub-predicate `tag()`) is necessary in the following cases:

-  * for the given entity one needs to generate an HTML-element with the name different form `div`;
+  * if it is necessary to generate an HTML-element for the given entity with the name that differs from `div`;
-  * if there is no need to generate an HTML-element for the given entity, but the nested entities should be processed.
+  * if generation of an HTML-element for the given entity is cancelled, the nested entities should be processed.

 <table>
 <tr>